Inside: A free newborn baby checklist printable!

 Now take a deep breath.
 It is going to be ok.

-I am here to help you out.
-I am going to hold your hand (virtually) and show you exactly when, where and what to register for.
+I am going to hold your hand (virtually) and show you exactly what you and your new baby need.

-On top of that, you will find a thorough checklist of baby items that are actually necessary and useful for your first baby.
-I’ll also mention what not to put on baby registry.
+Today you’ll get to download a super useful baby registry checklist pdf that will help you sort through all the baby items.
+So you can focus only on the ones that are actually necessary and useful for your first baby.
+I’ll also mention what not to put on a baby registry.

 So let us begin!